 Umina is historically significant in demonstrating the development of late Victorian Italianate villas on substantial allotments during the late 19th century, prior to the wider subdivision of the late Victorian estates.
 This history is also reflected in the mature white oak (Quercus alba) tree, which is a remnant of the of the demolished 19th century property Repton that now forms part of Umina's grounds.
-The property is also of historical significance in demonstrating residential development in the south eastern suburbs by Melbourne's wealthiest citizens during the gold rush period.
+As the former residence of the former Premier of Victoria, John Alexander MacPherson, the property is also of historical significance in demonstrating residential development in the southeastern suburbs by Melbourne's wealthiest citizens during the mid to late 19th century period.
 (Criterion A)

 Umina has aesthetic significance as a fine example of a late Victorian Italianate villa established on a substantial allotment with a deep setback.
 While the building has undergone a number of alterations and additions, the building maintains several original and defining late Victorian Italianate features which contribute to its aesthetic value.
-These features include its distinct tower with projecting eaves, polygonal projection with matching verandah, complex hipped roof form with profiled chimneys, and decorative mouldings below the eaves.
+Designed by architects Smith and Johnson, these features include its distinct tower with projecting eaves, polygonal projection with matching verandah, complex hipped roof form with profiled chimneys, and decorative mouldings below the eaves.
 These elements are also enhanced by the deep building setback, original curved return driveway and established gardens with a remnant mature white oak planting that combine to create a picturesque setting.
 (Criterion E)